Riverside Slip and Fall Lawyer

 - The injuries caused the victim physical, emotional and financial losses.

-The experienced Riverside slip and fall attorneys at BISNAR CHASE have a long and successful track record of holding negligent property owners and managers accountable.
+Our lawyers have a long and successful track record of holding negligent property owners and managers accountable.
 Injured victims of slip-trip-and-fall accidents can seek compensation to cover damages such as medical expenses, lost wages, hospitalization, rehabilitation costs, permanent injury, pain and suffering and emotional distress.
-We will help you obtain fair and full compensation for your significant losses.
-Please contact us at (800) 561-4887 for a free consultation and comprehensive case evaluation.

 The True Cost of Being Injured